 Being nomadic and traveling nearly 365 days of the year is in many ways a dream job for me.
 However, one thing that I really miss about being back home in Canada is having the opportunity to follow sports throughout the year.
 When I had the opportunity to attend the World Nomad Games in Kyrgyzstan, the dormant sports junkie inside of me jumped at the opportunity.

-The World Nomad Games are a sports and cultural event held in Cholpon-Ata, Kyrgyzstan, and they are an attempt to preserve and promote nomadic culture and traditions throughout Central Asia.
+The World Nomad Games are a sports and cultural event held in Cholpon-Ata, Kyrgyzstan (not Bishkek) and they are an attempt to preserve and promote nomadic culture and traditions throughout Central Asia.
 This was only the second year the event was held, yet it featured 23 sports and drew athletes from over 40 different countries.

 The following post will share some of the highlights of the World Nomad Games through photos and videos.